Introduction

 UNESCO Visitor Centre

-The UNESCO Visitor Centre provides information about UNESCO’s goals, the origins and importance of the World Heritage Sites, details on the Luxembourg site, the conservation measures and urban development integration measures.
+The UNESCO Visitor Centre provides information about UNESCO's goals, the origins and importance of the World Heritage Sites, details on the Luxembourg site, as well as on the conservation measures and urban development integration measures.
 It is free to visit.

 Educational material

-To help children learn about the capital’s historic urban landscape, you can download the colouring pages below which were designed by the architects Isabelle Van Driessche, Arnaud de Meyer and André Haagen.
+These colouring pages are a fun way for children to discover the historic buildings and landmarks of our fair city.
+They were designed by architects Isabelle Van Driessche, Arnaud de Meyer and André Haagen.
 The various colours represent different chapters in Luxembourg City's history, teaching children about the city's past through a fun and entertaining activity.
-Before you know it, they'll be experts on the Old Town and fortifications.
+Before you know it, they'll be experts on the City's Old Town and fortifications.

 World Heritage Cities